isc-projects/bind9/doc/arm/reference.rst

    Note that the redirect zone supports all possible types; it is not limited to A and AAAA records.

-   If a redirect zone is configured with a ``masters`` option, then it is transferred in as if it were a secondary zone.
+   If a redirect zone is configured with a ``primaries`` option, then it is transferred in as if it were a secondary zone.
 Otherwise, it is loaded from a file as if it were a primary zone.